Behind AI’s Sophisticated Curtain: Exploitation, Empty Promises, and Holy Profits.

 This post reflects my personal experience with Appen, a self-proclaimed leader in AI services.
 However, my concerns go beyond just Appen.

 It's a common narrative on the right in America —illegal immigrants are taking American jobs.
 But let's take a step back and think critically about that.
 It's pure demagoguery when, in reality, immigrants often take on low-tech jobs for nine dollars an hour that most Americans refuse to do.
 However, here's the kicker: tech giants in the AI space today are actually paying the same nine dollars an hour.
-That is, they are cynically pushing immigrants away from low-tech jobs into very high-tech jobs.
+That is, are they cynically pushing immigrants away from low-paying low-tech jobs into low-paying very high-tech jobs?
 Rather sooner than later, the old pointing fingers game is about to start.

 A Troubling Encounter with AI’s Corporate Reality.